tractian/challenges/mobile/README.md

 - Assets have a set of components
 - Some assets are very large, like a conveyor belt and they **may** contain N sub-assets.
 - Assets are typically associated with a location, but the customer **may** want to add assets without specifying a location as a parent.
-- You can know that an item is a **asset**, if they have another assets or components as children.
+- You can know that an item is an **asset**, if they have other assets or components as children.
 - On the tree, assets are represented by this icon:
 ![asset](../assets/asset.png)